Stop navigating from one website to another, and read ALL the information you need before you leave home.

 C-3 (purple): Aranjuez – Atocha – Sol – Chamartín

-C-4 (dark blue): Parla – Atocha – Sol – Chamartín / Cantoblanco – Alcobendas / Cantoblanco – Colmenar Viejo
+C-4b (dark blue): Parla – Atocha – Sol – Chamartín – Cantoblanco – Colmenar Viejo

 C-9 (orange): Cercedilla – Cotos

-C-10 (light green): Villalba – Príncipe Pío – Atocha – Chamartín – Pitis – Fuente de la Mora
+C-10 (light green): Villalba – Príncipe Pío – Atocha – Recoletos – Chamartín – Aeropuerto T4

-The Cercanías start running every day around 5:00 and stop at around midnight.
-Trains normally pass by every 10 to 30 minutes.
+Cercanías trains start running every day between 5:00 and 6:00 and stop at around midnight.

-Do not throw out your Cercanías train tickets or and receipts, until you are well away from your destination train station.
-On arriving at your destination you may need your ticket again in order to exit the train platform area.
+Do not throw out your Cercanías train ticket and receipt until you are well away from your destination train station.
+On arriving at your destination you will need your ticket again in order to exit the train platform area.